adamcik/media-progress-timer/README.md

     // Resets the timer to a "blank" state. timer.reset();

+``ProgressTimer`` can also be called with just the callback if no other options are needed.

 Background
 ----------

-This helper was created in order to help mopidy client developers handle time better as too many of the clients have been constantly polling for the current time position to "fix" the drifting.
+This helper was created in order to help Mopidy client developers handle time better as too many of the clients have been constantly polling for the current time position to "fix" the drifting.

-There is nothing mopidy, or even media specific about this code so if it comes in handy for some other use cases then awesome :-)
+There is nothing Mopidy, or even media specific about this code so if it comes in handy for some other use cases then awesome :-)